By skill or by luck, you have the good fortune of scouring the internet to determine how to invest $100k.

 Knowing your risk tolerance is important, because it can keep you from making panicked trading decisions that will ultimately weigh on your wealth.
 If you’re especially jumpy, you might want to consider bringing financial advisors or a wealth manager on board.

-Personal Capital, for instance, offers a combination of do-it-yourself portfolio management tools and financial advising.
+Empower (Personal Capital is now Empower), for instance, offers a combination of do-it-yourself portfolio management tools and financial advising.
 Regardless of how much you have saved, you can sign up to gain access to tools such as Investment Checkup and Fee Analyzer.
 And if you happen to have at least $100,000 sitting around?
-Well, you qualify for Personal Capital’s wealth management services, which includes unlimited advice and retirement planning assistance from the firm’s financial advisors.
+Well, you qualify for Empower’s wealth management services, which includes unlimited advice and retirement planning assistance from the firm’s financial advisors.
 Also, anyone who signs up enjoys a free 30-minute financial consultation.

 How to Invest $100k: The 4 Best Investments